sitewards/fluidcontent/README.md

 EXT:fluidcontent lets you write custom content elements based on Fluid templates.
 Each content element and its possible settings are contained in a single Fluid template file.
 Whole sets of files can be registered and placed in its own tab in the new content element wizard, letting you group your content elements.
 The template files are placed in a very basic extension.

-The _Nested Content Elements_ support that Flux enables is utilized to make content elements which can contain other content elements - and which can be edited inline in the pgage backend module (with native drag and drop support in 6.0 and drag and drop support in 4.x branches through the Grid Elements extension - key `gridelements`).
+The _Nested Content Elements_ support that Flux enables is utilized to make content elements which can contain other content elements.

 ## Why use it?